amwhalen/cyclopress/readme.txt

 == Installation ==

+=== Requirements ===

+* WordPress version 2.5 or higher.
+CycloPress may work with older versions, but it is not suggested.
+* PHP version 4 or higher.
+* GD Library version 2 or higher.

+=== Installation ===

 1. Upload the `cyclopress` folder to the `/wp-content/plugins/` directory.
 1. Make the `/wp-content/plugins/cyclopress/graphs/` directory writable by your web server. (e.g. chmod 775)
 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Add your stats through the `Write -> Ride` interface.
 1. Place some CycloPress PHP functions in your templates or in your PHP-enabled pages or posts to see your stats.

-Find more information about CycloPress PHP functions in the Other Notes section.
-You can also check out [more instructions and discussion](http://amwhalen.com/blog/projects/cyclopress/) on my web page.
+Find [more instructions and discussion](http://amwhalen.com/blog/projects/cyclopress/) on the CycloPress home page.

 == To Do ==